 The objective of the round table was to have an open, off-the-record discussion in an effort to improve the administration of justice by reviewing recent legislative changes and case law; discussing solutions for practical problems; and finding low cost solutions to common problems that participants could readily implement.

-The roundtable on delays in criminal trials offered the opportunity to discuss innovative solutions to delays in the criminal justice system.
-Participants were drawn from leaders of the legal community, including members of the Judiciary; representatives from the Criminal Justice Branch of the Ministry of Justice Public Prosecution Service of Canada; Legal Services Society; Policing and Security Branch of the Department of Public Safety; and experienced practitioners (crown counsel and defence counsel).
+The round table on delays in criminal trials offered the opportunity to discuss innovative solutions to delays in the criminal justice system.
+Participants were leaders within the legal community, including members of the judiciary; representatives from the Criminal Justice Branch of the Ministry of Justice Public Prosecution Service of Canada; Legal Services Society; Policing and Security Branch of the Department of Public Safety; and experienced practitioners (crown counsel and defence counsel).